 For some body parts, the drugstore has little to offer.
 Not so for the feet.
 You'll almost always find several shelves of products for the pedal extremities.
-We asked Dr. James P. Ioli, assistant professor of orthopedic surgery at Harvard Medical School and faculty editor of the Harvard report Foot Care Basics, to accompany us on a trip to a drugstore near our offices.
+We asked Dr. James P. Ioli, assistant professor of orthopedic surgery at Harvard Medical School and faculty editor of the Harvard report Healthy Feet, to accompany us on a trip to a drugstore near our offices.
 Here is a list of some of the foot products we saw there, along with Dr. Ioli's comments.

 - Arch bandage.
 Might make the arch feel better and more supported, but it isn't going to change the structure of the arch or fix serious problems.
 As the package says, people with diabetes or poor circulation should avoid these because they could reduce blood flow through the foot.